 The process for identifying and securing a facility has been commenced.
-While there is plenty of land available in Autauga County for new construction, there are also several retail and flex facilities that could be successfully converted that Ivy Classical Academy is exploring.
+While there is plenty of land available in Autauga County and several facilities that could make sense for lvy Classical Academy explore, including facilities at a church school that is ceasing operations in June of 2020.

-These are the four options that have been the focus of the Board.
+There are two options that have been the focus of the Board.